robbyriverside/budgetizer/docs/datamodel.md

 -   **Immutability**: Users **remove** tags that don't apply, they rarely need to add them.
     -   *Example*: Target automatically gets `[Target, Groceries, Clothing]`.
 If you only bought food, you remove `Clothing`.
 -   **Vendor as Tag**: The Vendor Name (e.g., "Chevron") is itself a tag, allowing strict reporting on specific merchants.

+## 4.1 Account Storage

+Using SQLLite as a JSON store, like a NoSQL db.
+Where one column is the key and the and another column contains the JSONB content.
+The keys are according to what the system needs to store.
+Each key could contain a cashflow for one cycle.
+There could be a column with a date key for when that cashflow started the cycle.
+Another column for the cashflow type (checking, credit card, savings).
+And another column for the cashflow id.
+It's just about which is the most efficient way to store the data.

 ---